dioconnoi/FundamentalAnalysis/README.md

-# Financial-Statement-Scraping
+# Yahoo Financial Statement Collector
 A procedure to relatively quickly collect all Financial Data (Balance Sheet, Income Statement &amp; Cashflows) of pre-selected companies.
+It makes use of Yahoo Finance that collects data over the last four years.
+Therefore, this script is also limited to that.
+Potential optimizations can and should be done when working with hundreds of companies at the same time.